Property Management Blog

 • Not abiding by the terms of the lease agreement.
 For example, when a tenant violates the agreement by subletting the rental illegally or making unauthorized alterations to the rental.

-In this article, we’ll go through this important element of landlord-tenant law that a landlord must follow, from the beginning of the eviction process in Arizona, how to file an eviction, to the eviction lawsuit to the court judgment.
+In this article, we’ll go through this important element of landlord-tenant law that a landlord must follow, from the beginning of the eviction process in Arizona, how to file an eviction action, to the eviction lawsuit to the court judgment.

 1. Lease Termination Notice